bofei5675/Algorithm-in-Java/README.md

 * Merge sort ***divide and conqueor*** Implemented
 * Heap sort Implemented
 * Stability of a sorting algorithm read this [post](https://stackoverflow.com/questions/1517793/what-is-stability-in-sorting-algorithms-and-why-is-it-important)
+* Linear time sort O(n)
+ * Counting sort - required previous knowledge the range of array
+ * Bucket sort - Review for the random variable.
+Assume the uniform distribution.
+Proof by **Linearity of Expectation**
 ### Hash Table
 * LC 560 Store the cumulative sum and number of appearance